Welcome to the Professional Fiduciaries Bureau's Website

 Llame a nuestra línea de asistencia en español a (800) 952-5210.

 The Professional Fiduciaries Bureau was created by legislation that passed and was enacted into law in 2006 (effective January 1, 2007) to regulate non-family member professional fiduciaries, including conservators, guardians, trustees, personal representatives of a decedent’s estate, and agents under durable power of attorney as defined by the Professional Fiduciaries Act.

 Professional fiduciaries provide critical services to seniors, persons with disabilities, and children.
 They manage matters for clients including daily care, housing and medical needs, and also offer financial management services ranging from basic bill paying to estate and investment management.
-Requirements for licensing include passing an examination and completing thirty (30) hours of approved education courses (See Pre-Licensing Education Information), and earning fifteen (15) hours of continuing education credit (two (2) hours must be in ethics or cultural competency every year, or alternatively a total of two hours of instruction in both ethics and cultural competency combined every year) each year for renewal.
+Requirements for licensing include passing an examination and completing thirty (30) hours of approved education courses (one (1) hour must be in cultural competency), and earning fifteen (15) hours of continuing education credit (two hours of instruction must be in ethics or cultural competency every year, or alternatively a total of two hours of instruction in both ethics and cultural competency combined every year) each year for renewal.

-To protect consumers through licensing, education, and enforcement of the Professional Fiduciaries Act by promoting and upholding competency and ethical standards across the profession.
+To protect consumers through licensing, consumer education, and enforcement of the Professional Fiduciaries Act and promote and uphold competency and ethical standards across the profession.